J.P. Crawford Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.74 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 5.75 team ERA that ranks last among all MLB pitching staffs.

-- The Athletics will send Muller (1-4) to the mound for his 12th start of the season.
-He is 1-4 with a 7.28 ERA and 43 strikeouts through 59 1/3 innings pitched.
+- Waldichuk gets the start for the Athletics, his 19th of the season.
+He is 2-7 with a 6.05 ERA and 111 strikeouts through 110 2/3 innings pitched.

-- His most recent appearance came in relief on Wednesday when the lefty tossed four innings against the Kansas City Royals, surrendering one earned run while giving up only one hit.
+- The left-hander's last appearance came on Friday against the Chicago White Sox, when he threw five innings, surrendering five earned runs while allowing eight hits.

-- In 13 games this season, the 25-year-old has amassed a 7.28 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .335 to his opponents.
+- In 29 games this season, the 25-year-old has amassed a 6.05 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .287 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.